Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: SU(1,1) SUPERPOSITIONS

 When comparing the central sub-Planck feature of the six-component compass state illustrated in Fig.~\ref{fig:fig2}(i) with that of the compass state shown in Fig.~\ref{fig:fig2}(f), greater isotropy is associated with the feature of the six-component compass state, indicating a notable improvement in sub-Planckness towards higher-component compass states.
 Note that the isotropic, localized features that simultaneously localize in all directions of phase space are more in line with the definition of the sub-Planck feature.
 This can be succinctly described as a higher level of sub-Planckness being attained compared to the compass state.

-Setting $\overline{n} = 8$ in Eq.~(\ref{eq:su11_generic}) leads to a superposition of eight coherent states, establishing our eight-component compass state.
-The Wigner function of this compass state can be derived by substituting $\overline{n} = 8$ into Eq.~(\ref{eq:generic_wig}).
-We illustrate corresponding Wigner distribution in Fig.~\ref{fig:fig2}(j), with its central portion is illustrated in Figs.~\ref{fig:fig2}(k) and \ref{fig:fig2}(l).
-As depicted in Fig.~\ref{fig:fig2}(j), this Wigner function reveals more pronounced phase-space features: this particular arrangement of coherent states develops an octagon-like shape consisting of cat-like interference fringes between the component states, along with a pronounced kaleidoscopic pattern appears around the origin of the Poincar\'e\xspace disk, which is further highlighted in Fig.~\ref{fig:fig2}(k), with the feature of interest marked by a black dot existing at the center of the pattern.
+Setting $N = 8$ in Eq.~(\ref{eq:su11_generic}) leads to a superposition of eight coherent states, establishing our eight-component compass state.
+The Wigner function of this compass state can be derived by substituting $N = 8$ into Eq.~(\ref{eq:generic_wig}).
+We illustrate the corresponding Wigner distribution in Fig.~\ref{fig:fig2}(j), with its central portion is illustrated in Figs.~\ref{fig:fig2}(k) and \ref{fig:fig2}(l).
+As depicted in Fig.~\ref{fig:fig2}(j), this Wigner function reveals more pronounced phase-space features: this particular arrangement of coherent states develops an octagon-like shape consisting of catlike interference fringes between the component states, along with a pronounced kaleidoscopic pattern that appears around the origin of the Poincar\'e\xspace disk, which is further highlighted in Fig.~\ref{fig:fig2}(k), with the feature of interest marked by a black dot existing at the center of the pattern.
 A deeper investigation of this feature is conducted to determine its boundary and confirm its shape by identifying the region where it diminishes, as shown in Fig.~\ref{fig:fig2}(l).
 This analysis reveals that the feature has a perfect circular shape, with a noticeable improvement compared to the previous cases of four- and six-component compass states.
 For higher values of $k$ (represented by the red and purple curves in Fig.~\ref{fig:fig2}(l)), the feature becomes more tightly confined within the circular region.
-This trend of enhanced sub-Planck resolution, demonstrated by the emergence of a circularly localized sub-Planck feature, is preserved in higher-component superpositions, such as the ten- ($\overline{n}=10$), twelve- states $\overline{n}=12$, and sixteen-component compass states $\overline{n}=16$, which are detailed in the subsequent discussion.
-The sensitivity of a state to displacements, arising from its sub-Planck features, can be quantified by examining its orthogonality under infinitesimal shifts~\cite{Toscano06}; this approach is extended below for our SU(1,1) superpositions.
+These isotropic sub-Planck features persist for higher-component SU(1,1) compass states as long as the number of components is even.
+This behavior is further demonstrated by the ten-component ($N=10$) and sixteen-component ($N=16$) compass states, as discussed in the Appendix.